A Journey Back to Wholeness

 An invitation to pause

-Each piece I create holds a conversation between colour, emotion, and stillness.
+"Each piece I create holds a conversation between emotion, connection, and the calm we seek.
 It’s my way of reflecting the power of the natural world, and offering you a moment of calm in the middle of a busy, beautiful life.

-Whether you're standing before a whale, a sea turtle, or a shoreline soaked in golden light, I hope you feel it too—that sense of belonging to something bigger.
+Whether you're standing before a whale, a sea turtle, or a shoreline soaked in golden light, I hope you feel it too...that sense of belonging to something bigger.
 A pause.
 An exhale."

 How Art Found Me...
 (Again)